looker-open-source/looker_deployer/README.md

   --target TARGET [TARGET ...]
-                        which target environment(s) to deploy to --pattern PATTERN     regex pattern to filter --debug               set logger to debug for more verbosity
+                        which target environment(s) to deploy to --pattern PATTERN     regex pattern to filter --delete              allows for deletion from target based on name --debug               set logger to debug for more verbosity
 ```